Getting Ready for World Service Business Conference

 The terms “compulsive overeater, compulsive eater” and “compulsive eating, compulsive overeating” be used interchangeably in OA literature, as determined to be appropriate to the topic and context by the Literature Committee during the regular literature writing, editing, and approval process.

-1992a Amended 2013, 2021, and 2023.
+1992a Amended 2013, 2021, 2023, and 2025.

 The following policy statement was adopted: